WLEZ (FM): History

 The station went on the air October 17, 1979, as WOKH on 96.7 MHz in Bardstown.
 Befitting its call letters, the first song played on the station was My Old Kentucky Home.
+The station was initially broadcasting an adult contemporary format, but it would later become a sports radio station.
+While an AC station, the station also aired large blocks of local news programming.
+In 1979, the station once broadcast then-U.S. President Jimmy Carter's town hall visit to Bardstown, and providing live feeds to other stations nationwide.

-It changed its call sign to WTHX on October 2, 2002.
+The station changed its call sign to WTHX on October 2, 2002.
 On August 4, 2008, the station changed its call sign to WKMO, and on June 18, 2022, it switched to WLEZ-FM.

 In 2015, the station adopted the Nash Icon brand.
 It later reverted to its previous name of "KMO Country 99.3".

 In 2022, Commonwealth Broadcasting filed to sell WKMO, which was renamed WLEZ-FM before the sale, to the Educational Media Foundation for $410,000.
 WKMO's programming and call sign moved to the former WVKB at 101.5 MHz.
 On November 1, the last song on WKMO was “Country Girl (Shake It For Me) by Luke Bryan”.
 The sale to Educational Media Foundation was consummated on November 1, 2022, and the station changed its call sign to WLEZ on November 10, 2022..